hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain_association.html.markdown

 The following arguments are supported:

-* `cdn_frontdoor_custom_domain_id` - (Required) The ID of the CDN FrontDoor Custom Domain that should be managed by the association resource.
+* `cdn_frontdoor_custom_domain_id` - (Required) The ID of the Front Door Custom Domain that should be managed by the association resource.
 Changing this forces a new association resource to be created.

-* `cdn_frontdoor_route_ids` - (Required) One or more IDs of the CDN FrontDoor Route to which the CDN FrontDoor Custom Domain is associated with.
+* `cdn_frontdoor_route_ids` - (Required) One or more IDs of the Front Door Route to which the Front Door Custom Domain is associated with.

--> **NOTE:** This should include all of the CDN FrontDoor Route resources that the CDN FrontDoor Custom Domain is associated with.
-If the list of CDN FrontDoor Routes is not complete you will receive the service side error `This resource is still associated with a route.
-Please delete the association with the route first before deleting this resource` when you attempt to `destroy`/`delete` your CDN FrontDoor Custom Domain.
+-> **NOTE:** This should include all of the Front Door Route resources that the Front Door Custom Domain is associated with.
+If the list of Front Door Routes is not complete you will receive the service side error `This resource is still associated with a route.
+Please delete the association with the route first before deleting this resource` when you attempt to `destroy`/`delete` your Front Door Custom Domain.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the CDN FrontDoor Custom Domain Association.
+* `id` - The ID of the Front Door Custom Domain Association.

 ---